matplotlib/matplotlib/doc/devel/contributing.rst

 :file:`matplotlibrc` (:ref:`customizing-matplotlib`) supports an
-external backend via the ``module`` directive.  if :file:`my_backend.py` is a matplotlib backend in your :envvar:`PYTHONPATH`, you can set use it on one of several ways
+external backend via the ``module`` directive.  if :file:`my_backend.py` is a matplotlib backend in your :envvar:`PYTHONPATH`, you can set it on one of several ways

 * in matplotlibrc::